matplotlib/matplotlib/doc/devel/coding_guide.rst

   .. __: https://github.com/matplotlib/matplotlib/issues/18796
   .. __: https://github.com/psf/black/issues/148
   .. __: https://github.com/psf/black/issues/1984

+* All public methods should have informative docstrings with sample usage when appropriate.
+Use the :ref:`docstring standards <writing-docstrings>`.

 * Each high-level plotting function should have a simple example in the ``Example`` section of the docstring.
 This should be as simple as possible